ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avalanche-DAO/README.md

 * Vote.

 We use AVAX our governance token.
-FUJI contract address: 0xA048B6a5c1be4b81d99C3Fd993c98783adC2eF70 and we need import [IERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol) template from [openzeppelin](https://openzeppelin.com/).
+Fuji contract address: 0xA048B6a5c1be4b81d99C3Fd993c98783adC2eF70 and we need import [IERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol) template from [OpenZeppelin](https://openzeppelin.com/).

-### Step 3: Defining the proposal variables
+### Step 3: Defining the Proposal Variables

 For the proposal format we defined a group with custom properties, the properties for our proposal are: